mxriverlynn/backbone.modelbinding/readme.md

 ### Execute The Bindings

-The `render` method of your view needs to execute the bindings that you define
+Your Backbone view must have an `el` defined and the `render` method of your view needs to execute the bindings that you define

 ````
 SomeView = Backbone.View.extend({
+  el: "#someElement",

   render: function(){
     // ... render your form here